Chocolate Frangelico Truffles

 - 1 tablespoon Frangelico

 - 8 ounces semisweet chocolate, finely chopped, divided (5+ ounces will be melted, a little less than 3 ounces will be for seeding)

-To make ganache, place chopped chocolate in a heatproof bowl.
+- To make the ganache, place chopped chocolate in a heatproof bowl.

 Place bowl over a saucepan of simmering water (make sure the bowl does not touch the water)

-Dip your truffle balls into the tempered chocolate and place on a parchment lined sheet until the coating hardens.
+- Dip your truffle balls into the tempered chocolate and place them on a parchment-lined sheet until the coating hardens.